 3. Campus size

-Community colleges are generally going to be smaller and simpler to navigate (with some exceptions).
+Community colleges are generally smaller and simpler to navigate (with some exceptions).
 A smaller campus means smaller class sizes.
 This will make it easier to form a relationship with your professors.
 They want to help you succeed!
 Get in the habit of interacting with your professors at your community college.

 4. Ease of transition